kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C++/index.md

 * SQLite3 (optional)

 The installation process may vary depending on the target platform.
-For platform-specific instructions, see the corresponding subsections.
+For detailed platform-specific instructions, refer to [Supported platforms]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/Supported-platforms/).

 ## Build configuration